dvstudies/OAI_harvester/README.md

 # OAI_harvester
-The present OAI harvester is an implementation of a harvester to collect iconographic material from the [Online Catalogue](http://foto.biblhertz.it/exist/foto/search.html) of the [Photographic Collection](https://www.biblhertz.it/en/photographic-collection) (Fototeca) at [the Max-Planck Center for the History of Art and Architecture – Bibliotheca Hertziana](https://www.biblhertz.it/en/home).
+The present OAI harvester is an implementation of a harvester to collect iconographic material from the [Online Catalogue](http://foto.biblhertz.it/exist/foto/search.html) of the [Photographic Collection](https://www.biblhertz.it/en/photographic-collection) (Fototeca) at [the Max-Planck Center for the History of Art and Architecture – Bibliotheca Hertziana](https://www.biblhertz.it/en/home) (Biblhertz).
 The project contains the following files:

 * _requirements.txt_ All the required modules that have to be installed in order to run _Biblhertz_OAI_harvester.ipynb_.
 Please run __pip install -r requirements.txt__
 * _Biblhertz_OAI_harvester.ipynb_ A python notebook version of a OAI harvester which queries the [https://oai.biblhertz.it/foto/oai-pmh] url, retrieves all the objects with identifiers '08######' and stores their corresponding information in a _biblhertz.db_ database

 ## TODO
+[x] Get all objects information from the Fototeca of the Bibliotheca Hertziana [ ] Get digital images from specifics or all data collected with _Biblhertz_OAI_harvester.ipynb_

 ## Specific Documentation